Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Methodology

 \subsection{Evaporation constraints}

 The spectra calculated in Sec.~\ref{subsec:spectra} are then used to set evaporation constraints on $f_{\text{pbh}}(M) \equiv \Omega_{\text{pbh}}/\Omega_{\text{dm}}$, the fraction of DM in the form of PBHs, where $\Omega_{\text{pbh}}$ and $\Omega_{\text{dm}}$ are the PBH and DM density parameters respectively.
 Specifically, the computed spectra are used to obtain predictions for the flux of photons resulting from Hawking evaporation, which are then directly compared against measurements of the extragalactic photon background across a wide range of energies (see e.g.\ Ref.~\cite{Auffinger:2022khh} for a recent review).
-Evaporation constraints are the dominant ones in the $10^{10}\,{\text{kg}} \lesssim M_{\text{pbh}} \lesssim 10^{15}\,{\text{kg}}$ mass range: the lower limit of the range is set by the requirement that PBHs have not yet evaporated at the time of recombination, whereas the upper limit is defined by measurements of the diffuse extragalactic $\gamma$-ray background (EGRB) in the energy range $100\,{\text{keV}} \lesssim E_{\gamma} \lesssim 5\,{\text{GeV}}$, given that the intensity of the Hawking radiation flux is inversely proportional to the mass of the evaporating BH.
-In what follows, we will direct our attention exclusively to PBHs for which $M_{\text{pbh}} \gtrsim 10^{12}\,{\text{kg}}$: these have yet to fully evaporate today and, having formed deep during the radiation domination era, are therefore excellent non-baryonic DM candidates.
+Evaporation constraints are the dominant ones in the $10^{13}\,{\text{g}} \lesssim M_{\text{pbh}} \lesssim 10^{18}\,{\text{g}}$ mass range: the lower limit of the range is set by the requirement that PBHs have not yet evaporated at the time of recombination, whereas the upper limit is defined by measurements of the diffuse extragalactic $\gamma$-ray background (EGRB) in the energy range $100\,{\text{keV}} \lesssim E_{\gamma} \lesssim 5\,{\text{GeV}}$, given that the intensity of the Hawking radiation flux is inversely proportional to the mass of the evaporating BH.
+In what follows, we will direct our attention exclusively to PBHs for which $M_{\text{pbh}} \gtrsim 10^{15}\,{\text{g}}$: these have yet to fully evaporate today and, having formed deep during the radiation domination era, are therefore excellent non-baryonic DM candidates.
+There is another important reason for focusing on this mass range.
+As shown in Appendix~\ref{sec:appendixb}, PBHs (either Schwarzschild or the three PRBHs we consider) within this range have lifetimes much longer than the age of the Universe, are far from having fully evaporated at the present time, and have only lost a negligible fraction of their mass from formation until now.
+When using the symbol $M_{\text{pbh}}$, we are therefore safe in denoting the values of the PBH mass both at formation and now.